EU says will assess planned Turkish constitutional changes

-BRUSSELS The European Union will assess planned Turkish constitutional changes in light of the country's status as a candidate for EU membership, the European Commission said on Monday.
+BRUSSELS (Reuters) - The European Union will assess planned Turkish constitutional changes in light of the country's status as a candidate for EU membership, the European Commission said on Monday.

 Having survived a military coup in July, Turkish president President Recep Tayyip Erdogan says the referendum is needed to stabilize the country, though European politicians have criticized his approach.